ilias-t/demystifying-the-internet-talk/readme.md

         <h3>An Interface to Twitter's Data</h3>
         <img src='imgs/twitter-api-logo.png'/>
         <br>
-        <figcaption>First we must recognize that Twitter's website allows users to indirectly access and manipulate aspects of Twitter's database.
-When users view the contents of their feed or post a new Tweet they are respectively reading and creating data in this database.
-Twitter's API allows a more direct interaction this database, bypassing the website entirely.
-Instead of a steering-wheel and pedals, Twitter's API, and all web APIs, consist of a set of URLs that indicate what data is being acted upon and an associated HTTP verb that signals whether the client intends to read or update that data.</figcaption>
+        <figcaption>When users view the contents of their Twitter feed or post a new Tweet they are respectively reading data from and creating data in Twitter's database.
+Twitter's API, bypasses the website, allowing for a more direct interaction with this database.
+Instead of a steering-wheel and pedals, Twitter's API, and all web APIs, consist of a set of URLs that indicate what data is being acted upon and an associated HTTP verb that signals whether the user intends to read or update that data.</figcaption>
     </figure>
 </details>